wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 {: .note .note-warning}

 #### Collect from multiple locations
 It works perfectly to collect data from different servers/locations and send the data to the same Graphite server.
-What you need to do is give the keys in Graphite different names so that the don't collide.
-You do that by setting the *graphiteNamespace* when you run sitespeed and you have unique namespaces.
+What you need to do is give the keys in Graphite different names so that they don't collide.
+You do that by setting the *graphiteNamespace* when you run sitespeed and you'll have unique namespaces.

 ~~~
 sitespeed.io -u http://mysite.com -b firefox --graphiteHost YOUR_GRAPHITE_HOST --graphiteNamespace sitespeed.io.newyork
 ~~~

 ## Setup your dashboards
 To get up and running fast we have a [zip file](dashboards.zip) with example JSON:s that you can use to.
-Remember though that you need to change the keys in to match your keys so you can see values.
+Remember though that you need to change the keys to match your keys so you can see values.

 If you need help, checkout the [Grafana documentation](http://docs.grafana.org/).